tide-foundation/Tide-h4x2-2/README.md

 ### Testing the local environment
 Navigate to http://localhost where you should see a Sign In/Up page.
 Start testing the available functions!

+As always, the Debug Page will be available at http://localhost/modules/H4x2-TideJS/test.html for those who wish to see how we can achieve the sign up/in processes without a UI.

 Keep in mind the only ORK available for selection will be yours, since you are using a local simulator.